Kaltsoon/data-management-and-databases/slidev/10-database-normalisation.md

   - `coursecode → coursename`
   - `teacherno → surname, firstname`
 - Then, we identify functional dependencies where the determinant is **not a candidate key**
-- There's two such cases: `coursecode → coursename` and `teacherno → surname, firstname`
+- There are two such cases: `coursecode → coursename` and `teacherno → surname, firstname`

 ---